Felixishabiyi/Data-Science-Projects/README.md

 Data was correlated with the price inorder to deduce which columns influences price.

-Jointplot inorder to determine the relationship between the Rooms and Price.

-Displot-To determine the price of the highest house, to determine the price of buildings with the highest number rooms, to Determine the price of buildings with the highest number Bathrooms.

-Jointplot inorder to determine the relationship between the Price and Bathrooms.

-Jointplot inorder to determine the relationship between the Price and Bedrooms.
+Jointplot, Distplot was carried out on the data inorder to determine relationships.

 ### Data Cleaning
 Missing values was detected using .isnull() function called on the data which was then visualized using seaborns heatmap.

-The Building Area, Year Built and Council Area Columns were dropped.

-The missing values in the Car Columns were filled with the mean of the columns
+Columns were dropped and columns with missing values were filled.

 ### Machine Learning
 Train Test Split was imported using scikit learn model selection

-Decision Tree Regressor was adopted for the data
+Decision Tree Regressor was adopted for the Machine learning Process.

 Fitting and Testing of the model was done.